Tuck shop

 In Australia, at youth clubs, campsites, and schools, the tuck shop is mainly staffed by volunteers from the community, which may include students, parents and, in the case of clubs, its members.
-The term is also used in Indian boarding schools.
+The term is also used in Indian boarding schools, notably in Bangalore Military School.
 In Canada, summer camps often have tuck shops for the same reason, to allow campers to buy small items while away from home.
-Some hospitals in Canada have tuck shops too, though now it's more common for them to be called gift shops.
+Some hospitals in Canada also have tuck shops, though it is more common for them to be called gift shops.
 Tuck shops in a long-term care facility typically sell personal hygiene items such as razors, soap, and shampoo.